Insignificant Building Works

-8. Erection of any single storey detached booth, kiosk, guardhouse, bin centre, and the like, not exceeding an area of 10 square metres.
+8. Erection at the ground level of any single storey detached booth, covered walkway, kiosk, guardhouse, bin centre, and the like, not exceeding an area of 10 square metres.

 9. Installation of any roller shutter or grilled door.

-10. Erection of any single storey lean-to extension with roof covering of glazed or clay tiles, or of any lighter material, in any bungalow, semi-detached, terrace or linked house, subject to compliance with building set-back and area of coverage requirements under the Planning Act (Cap.
-232).
+10. Erection of any single storey lean‑to extension with roof covering of tiles, or of any lighter material, in any bungalow, semi‑detached, terrace or linked house.

 11. Erection of any single storey shed or hut not exceeding an area of 10 square metres for housing fuel tanks, mechanical or electrical equipment.